 1. INTRODUCTION

-WeMasterTrade LTD and WeCopy Fintech Inc. (collectively referred to as "the Companies", "we", "us") are committed to the prevention of money laundering, terrorism financing, and other financial crimes.
-This Anti-Money Laundering and Counter-Terrorism Financing Policy ("AML/CTF Policy") sets out the principles and procedures adopted by the Companies to comply with applicable laws and international standards.
+WeMasterTrade (referred to as "the Company", "we", "us") is committed to the prevention of money laundering, terrorism financing, and other financial crimes.
+This Anti-Money Laundering and Counter-Terrorism Financing Policy ("AML/CTF Policy") sets out the principles and procedures adopted by the Company to comply with applicable laws and international standards.

 Our AML/CTF framework is aligned with: